-Bremen, Germany is a town we’d actually never heard of before we began planning our trip to Europe.
+Bremen, Germany is a fairytale town we’d actually never heard of before we began planning our trip to Europe.
 It’s a bit off-the-beaten path, and you won’t find it on most where to visit in Germany lists.
-We decided to visit the fairytale town based almost entirely on beautiful and charming photos and rumors of legendary, classic German Christmas Markets (confession: we actually plan quite a lot of our travels based on photos…).
+We decided to visit the medeival town based almost entirely on beautiful and charming photos and rumors of legendary, classic German Christmas Markets (confession: we actually plan quite a lot of our travels based on photos and food…).
 Well, we couldn’t be happier that we chose to visit Bremen in winter!
 We absolutely fell in love with Bremen.
-From the people we met (Bremen was unusually full of kind and generous people, we found) to the stunning beauty and historical depth of its architectural masterpieces, Bremen is a must-visit stop on any trip to Germany in the winter, particularly during the holidays!
+From the people we met (Bremen was unusually full of kind and generous people, we found) to the stunning beauty and historical depth of its architectural masterpieces, Bremen is a must-visit stop on any trip to Germany in winter, particularly during the holidays!
 Winter in Bremen is a magical holiday wonderland, filled with good cheer, delicious food and historic beauty.
 With just a couple of days to explore, we found 10 incredible things to do in Bremen!

 Bremen is a short hour and a half bus or train ride away from much larger Hamburg, Germany, making it a perfect day trip – but don’t limit yourself to a day trip in Bremen.
 It’s definitely worth it to stay for longer.
 With the help of a local friend, we learned about some wonderful hidden gems in Bremen.
-And after much consideration and several Christmas markets, we whittled our experience down into the perfect plan for what to do in Bremen in winter!
-If you can check these off your list during your trip to Bremen in winter, we know you’ll fall in love with Bremen just like we did.
+And after much consideration and several Christmas markets, we whittled our experience down into 10 magical things to do in Bremen in winter!
+We know you’ll fall in love with Bremen just like we did.

 Psst!
 Scroll down to the bottom of the post for a free map of the best things to do in Bremen in winter!
 You can download the map and use it offline with an application like Maps.Me or Google Maps.

 Visit Bremen Old Town